Diagnostic Pregnancy Services

 - Schedule another appointment for you to receive your test results in one week.

 All of CompassCare’s pregnancy services are completely free.
 CompassCare is a non-profit organization. we’ve intentionally structured our organization so we don’t make money on any pregnancy decision that you make.
-That means we can provide unbiased information without a financial conflict of interest.
+That means we can provide information without a financial conflict of interest.
 And we’ll do it in a caring, non-judgmental way.